On this page

-- YACVic supports young people’s right to join the Global Climate Strike and demand a fair and secure future.
+- YACVic supports young people’s right to join the climate strike and to demand a fair and secure future.

-- YACVic encourages all schools, universities, youth and community organisations to support young people to join the Global Climate Strike and ensure safe and inclusive spaces for young people to protest.
+- YACVic encourages all schools, universities, youth and community organisations to support young people to join the climate strikes and ensure safe and inclusive spaces for young people to protest.

-- YACVic calls on all organisations and businesses to allow and encourage their employees to join young people in the Global Climate Strike in solidarity.
+- YACVic calls on all organisations and businesses to allow and encourage their employees to join young people in the climate strike in solidarity.